garbados/distributed-storage-mesh/README.md

 Consider a *proxy block provider* which syndicates reads and writes to other block providers.
-This proxy block provider can distribute read requests across providers and then return the first that returns (or the second that agrees, etc);
+This proxy block provider can distribute read requests across providers and then return the first that responds (or the second that agrees, etc).
-it can distribute writes across providers too, considering a write a "success" even if some providers failed to save.
+It can distribute writes across providers too, considering a write a "success" even if some providers failed to save.
 This provides significant redundancy and parallelism, while protecting users and storage providers alike.